 How Old Am I Again?

-Some days I have to remind myself that I’m a young girl in her mid-20’s.
-Some days my body makes me feel like I’m much older than I really am.
-Some days it doesn’t.
-That’s the thing with MS. Each day is different, and each day can bring a new set of challenges and different symptoms to deal with.
-From my experience you can never let yourself get complacent with a disease as ever-changing as Multiple Sclerosis.
+Some days, I have to remind myself that I’m a young girl in her mid-20s.
+Some days, my body makes me feel like I’m much older than I really am.
+Some days, it doesn’t.
+That’s the thing with MS. Every day is different, and each day can bring a new set of challenges and different symptoms to deal with.
+From my experience, you can never let yourself get complacent with a disease as ever-changing as multiple sclerosis.

 How have you learned to adapt and make your life work around your MS symptoms?
 What are some tips and tricks you use?
 I’d love to hear what everyone does to make sure they live their life their way, MS or not!

 Have you ever experienced any of the following financial struggles due to your MS?